Staff Profiles

 Tanya Killick

-Practice Manager, Adopteens & Projects and Adoption Support Worker.
+Practice Manager, Adopteens & Projects.
 Tanya is a qualified Social Worker who has been working at PAC-UK since 2014.
 Tanya has several roles within PAC-UK, which include supporting adoptees, first families and adoptive parents.
 Tanya co-leads Adopteens (formerly AT-iD Project), an innovative pilot project designed and led by teenage adoptees, aimed at building friendships and giving teens a space to be themselves.…Read More

-Practice Manager, Adopteens & Projects and Adoption Support Worker.
+Practice Manager, Adopteens & Projects.
 Tanya is a qualified Social Worker who has been working at PAC-UK since 2014.
 Tanya has several roles within PAC-UK, which include supporting adoptees, first families and adoptive parents.
 Tanya co-leads Adopteens (formerly AT-iD Project), an innovative pilot project designed and led by teenage adoptees, aimed at building friendships and giving teens a space to be themselves.
 Tanya is passionate about enabling adoptees to have a voice on the issues that matter to them, to improve understanding and the way we work to support people affected by adoption.
 Tanya supports adoptive families through PAC-UK’s Child to Parent Violence (CPV) Programme co-facilitating PAC-UK’s CPV Parent Groups, and delivering PAC-UK’s CPV Programme to individual families.
-Tanya also works in PAC-UK’s Adult Services team offering emotional and letterbox support to first family members, co-facilitates the Leeds First Family support group and works on PAC-UK’s Leeds Advice Line.
 Tanya has completed training in Non Violent Resistance (NVR) Level 1 and feels it is a very practical and affective way of working with parents to improve relationships and reduce violence.
 Tanya has also completed training in Dyadic Developmental Psychotherapy (DDP) Level 1 and enjoys the non- judgmental use of PACE when working with people affected by trauma.

 Photo of Judith Ellis